aloukikjoshi/tasklightboard/README.md

 ![Task Lightboard Logo](./public/tasklist.png)

 </div>
-<strong>Task Lightboard</strong> is a visually stunning and highly interactive task management tool built with modern technologies like **TypeScript** and **CSS**.
+<strong>Task Lightboard</strong> is a visually stunning and highly interactive task management tool built with modern technologies like <strong>TypeScript</strong> and <strong>CSS</strong>.
 With a focus on simplicity, collaboration, and aesthetics, Task Lightboard helps you keep track of your tasks like never before.

 ---